 Chandeleur or Candlemas Day

-Candlemas Day - Chandeleur in French - is a liturgical festival.
+Candlemas Day - Chandeleur is a liturgical festival.

 It celebrates the anniversary of the Presentation of Jesus at the Temple.

-It is a fixed date event celebrated 40 days after Christmas, on February 2.
+A fixed date event, it takes place 40 days after Christmas, on February 2.

-Candlemas Day originated with candlelight processions that were organized for the celebration of this festival.
+Candlemas Day originated with the candlelight processions that took place on this festival.

 The French word for candle is chandelle hence chandeleur.

-The roots of the celebration, however, go back to the pagan era.
+As for most religious celebrations, the roots of the Chandeleur festival go back to the pagan era.

 Candlemas Day's Greek and Roman origins

 The Roman Candelabrum Festa was the celebration of Light and Proserpina, the Goddess of Light abducted by Pluto the God of the Underworld.